software-architecture-guild/software-architecture-guild.github.io/content/docs/organization/team.md

 Implementing Kanban involves several key steps and practices that help teams transition to this method effectively:

-##### Visualizing Work

-The first step in implementation is creating a Kanban board.
+1. **Visualizing Work**: The first step in implementation is creating a Kanban board.
 This board serves as a visual representation of work items and their statuses, allowing teams to see the flow of work and identify bottlenecks easily.
 The board typically consists of columns representing different workflow stages, with cards (representing work items) moving through these stages.

-##### Limiting Work in Progress (WiP)

-By setting WiP limits, teams can prevent overloading their capacity and focus on completing tasks before taking on new ones.
+2. **Limiting Work in Progress (WiP)**: By setting WiP limits, teams can prevent overloading their capacity and focus on completing tasks before taking on new ones.
 This pull system ensures that work is only initiated when there is available capacity, promoting efficiency and reducing lead times.

-##### Managing Flow

-Monitoring the flow of work is critical to identifying and addressing issues that impede progress.
+3. **Managing Flow**: Monitoring the flow of work is critical to identifying and addressing issues that impede progress.
 Teams should regularly assess their processes, look for bottlenecks or blockers, and adapt to ensure a smooth workflow.

-##### Making Policies Explicit

-Documenting and displaying policies related to workflows helps create transparency and clarity.
+4. **Making Policies Explicit**: Documenting and displaying policies related to workflows helps create transparency and clarity.
 This includes defining what constitutes “done,” establishing criteria for moving work items between stages, and setting rules for prioritizing tasks.

-##### Implementing Feedback Loops

-Regular feedback is essential for continuous improvement.
+5. **Implementing Feedback Loops**: Regular feedback is essential for continuous improvement.
 Teams should establish cadences for meetings to discuss performance metrics, address concerns, and collaboratively identify areas for improvement.
 This could include daily stand-ups, retrospectives, and planning sessions.

-##### Evolving Experimentally

-Kanban encourages teams to adopt an experimental mindset, allowing them to test new practices and refine existing ones based on the outcomes.
+6. **Evolving Experimentally**: Kanban encourages teams to adopt an experimental mindset, allowing them to test new practices and refine existing ones based on the outcomes.
 This iterative approach fosters a culture of innovation and resilience.

 ### Events and Meetings Structure

 A structured approach to events and meetings is integral to the Kanban method, helping teams maintain communication, evaluate progress, and promote continuous improvement.
 Here are the key meetings commonly associated with Kanban:

-##### 1. Strategy Review

-The Strategy Review meeting is focused on selecting the services to be provided and defining the concept of “fit for purpose” for those services.
+1. **Strategy Review**: The Strategy Review meeting is focused on selecting the services to be provided and defining the concept of “fit for purpose” for those services.
 It helps teams sense how the external environment changes, allowing them to adapt their service offerings and provide clear direction for future efforts.

-##### 2. Operations Review

-The Operations Review meeting aims to understand the balance between and across services.
+2. **Operations Review**: The Operations Review meeting aims to understand the balance between and across services.
 It assesses resource deployment to maximize value delivery while ensuring alignment with customer expectations and facilitates discussions on improving overall service efficiency.

-##### 3. Risk Review

-The Risk Review is dedicated to understanding and responding to the risks associated with effective service delivery.
+3. **Risk Review**: The Risk Review is dedicated to understanding and responding to the risks associated with effective service delivery.
 This meeting typically involves identifying blockers and clustering them to proactively address potential issues, ensuring teams can navigate challenges effectively.

-##### 4. Service Delivery Review

-The Service Delivery Review focuses on examining and improving the effectiveness of a specific service.
+4. **Service Delivery Review**: The Service Delivery Review focuses on examining and improving the effectiveness of a specific service.
 This meeting looks at performance metrics, customer feedback, and potential enhancements to ensure that the service continues to meet or exceed expectations.

-##### 5. Replenishment Meeting

-The Replenishment Meeting is essential for moving items over the commitment point and into the workflow system.
+5. **Replenishment Meeting**: The Replenishment Meeting is essential for moving items over the commitment point and into the workflow system.
 It oversees the preparation of options for future selections, ensuring that the backlog remains aligned with the team’s capacity and priorities.

-##### 6. Kanban Meeting

-Often held daily, the Kanban Meeting is a coordination and self-organization session for those collaborating to deliver the service.
+6. **Kanban Meeting**: Often held daily, the Kanban Meeting is a coordination and self-organization session for those collaborating to deliver the service.
 Utilizing a stand-up format encourages a short, energetic meeting focused on completing work items and addressing any blockers that may impede progress.

-##### 7. Delivery Planning Meeting

-The Delivery Planning Meeting is designed to monitor and plan deliveries to customers.
+7. **Delivery Planning Meeting**: The Delivery Planning Meeting is designed to monitor and plan deliveries to customers.
 This meeting helps teams align their efforts with customer needs, ensuring that the right products and services are delivered on time and following customer expectations.

 ### Conclusion